Alex M.O.R.P.H.: Musical career

 Mieling released his first single in 1996, titled "Paysages", on the label Seelenlandschaften.
 One of his first collaborations was done together with Ralf Merle, with whom he created the Badlands project.
 After 2000, some of his productions were released on a label called Clubbgroove Records until 2003.
 Starting 2007, he collaborated with Paul Van Dyk to release a track on Paul's album, which led him to sign to his label Vandit and release his first album, Purple Audio.
 He has released most of his non-remix work on the Vandit label, including a remixed version of Purple Audio, and has released at least 34 singles as of 2020, with about half of them being on the Vandit label.
 He has recorded more than 500 remixes throughout his career.
 For the first time, in 2009, he entered the top 100 DJs in DJ Mag, of which he earned the 99th position.
-In 2011, he released his first music video, called "An Angel's Love", on the Armada Music label, which was viewed 3.8 million times on YouTube, making it his most popular work as of 2020.
+In 2011, he released his first music video, called "An Angel's Love", on the Armada Music label, which was viewed 5.5 million times on YouTube and 4.3 million plays on Spotify making it his most popular work as of 2024.
 After the release of the music video "Angel's Love", he released his second album in 2012, called Prime Mover, on the Armada Music label.

 Mieling founded a radio show called HeavensGate along with Woody van Eyden.
 He broadcasts weekly, and it is broadcast on more than 200 radio stations in over 50 countries and reaches more than 10 million listeners.
 It mainly focuses on trance music and house.

+Alex M.O.R.P.H. has a new alias, MRPHLNDR, and recently performed a set on A State of Trance Episode 1177 as said alias.